Theobalds Grove railway station: History

 The station was much changed in the early 1980s along with several other stations on the line.
 The roofs on both platforms were removed and modern shorter replacements were installed (similar structures were built at Seven Sisters Station at the same time).
 Steel stairs replaced the wooden stairs leading up to the north-bound platforms though the wooden cover was retained.
 The London-bound staircase was left unaltered.
 The ticket office was also partially reconstructed.

 From 2 January 2013, Oyster cards have been accepted at the station.
-The station is in Travelcard zone 7.
+The station is in London fare zone 7.

 On 31 May 2015 the station and all services that call here transferred from Abellio Greater Anglia to London Overground Rail Operations.